DEFRA/epr-backend/docs/architecture/decisions/0009-admin-ui-approach-for-authenticating-with-azure-ad.md

 At the time of writing, there are two supported approaches in the CDP platform.

 > [!NOTE]
-> The Admin UI runs on the CDP platform (which is an abstracation over AWS), whereas AAD runs in (central) Defra's Azure account.
+> The Admin UI runs on the CDP platform (which is an abstraction over AWS), whereas AAD runs in (central) Defra's Azure account.

 ### Approach 1 - secrets-based authentication